May 17, 2022 by Andrea Rajic

 For example, some companies have a few small teams that need dedicated spaces for their day-to-day work.
 They provide these in several locations to meet the needs of those particular teams, while other employees get access to hot desks on demand.

-And while we’re on the topic of traditional office spaces, three are quite a few companies who will continue to lease offices, especially in larger metropolitan areas.
+And while we’re on the topic of traditional office spaces, three are quite a few companies that will continue to lease offices, especially in larger metropolitan areas.
 However, this doesn’t mean they can’t hire remotely.

 Additionally, combining remote workspaces with existing offices lets you compare and observe how employees use these different spaces and if their needs are changing.